-Liability for defects is governed by the 8 of these Terms and Conditions.
-The Buyer was duly informed and informed of the conditions and method of claiming liability for defects of goods, including information on where liability for defects can be claimed by placing these business conditions on the relevant subpage of the e-commerce of the Merchant and the Buyer had the opportunity to read them in time before sending the order.
+Liability for defects is governed by point 8 of these Terms and Conditions.
+The Buyer was duly informed and notified of the conditions and methods of claiming liability for defects of goods, including information on where liability for defects can be claimed by placing these business conditions on the relevant subpage of the e-commerce of the Merchant and the Buyer had the opportunity to read them in time before sending the order.